 Beginnings: Woodland Slopes and Upland Farms

-After the Revolution, the 1,164 acres of land that became the present-day Village of Cayuga Heights fell within the Military Tract of Central New York, the enormous expanse of land that was divided into twenty-eight townships and then subdivided into 600-acre lots given to veterans.[4]
-The bit of the Military Tract that became Cayuga Heights included portions of several lots, namely numbers 88, 89 and 90 in Township 22, Ulysses.[5]
+However, the American Revolution fundamentally disrupted Gayogohó:nǫˀ political control of their homelands, leaving a legacy of geographic displacement and a continuing struggle to maintain connection to the area.
+In 1779, the Sullivan-Clinton Expedition destroyed Gayogohó:nǫˀ villages around Cayuga Lake in order to cut off British support from the region.
+Subsequently the Gayogohó:nǫˀ territory became part of the Military Tract of Central New York, the enormous expanse of land that was divided into twenty-eight townships and then subdivided into 600-acre lots given to Revolutionary War veterans in 1790.
+The 1,164 acres of land of the Military Tract that became the Village of Cayuga Heights included portions of several lots, namely numbers 88, 89, and 90 in Township 22, Ulysses.[2]

 The period of settlement was one of many shifts in town and county boundary lines within the Military Tract.
 Ulysses Township, first drawn on the map of Onondaga County in 1794, became part of Cayuga County in 1799, Seneca County in 1804, and finally Tompkins County when it was created in April 1817.[7]
 In 1821, on 36 of the 580 total square miles of land in Tompkins County the Town of Ithaca was formed looping around the east, south and west sides of Cayuga Lake.
 The Village of Ithaca, which became the City of Ithaca in 1888, was in the center of the town fronting on the lake.[8]
 Establishment of the Town of Ithaca set in place the municipality within which the little Village of Cayuga Heights would be founded overlooking the east shore almost a century later.